Multiple ways to remove duplicate elements from an array in Perl with code example

 print "@result\n";

-This approach, Convert an array into a hash object with keys as array numbers and values and Finally, return keys Since Hash does not allow duplicate values as a key.
+This approach, Convert an array into a hash object with keys as array numbers and values and Finally, returns keys Since Hash does not allow duplicate values as a key.

 Here is an example